Michigan Social Studies Standards

 Lesson – Government Impact on the Economy

-Lesson – Monetary Policy
+Lesson – What Is Monetary Policy?

 Lesson – What is Economic Growth?

-Lesson – Unemployment
+Lesson – The Anatomy of Unemployment

 The International Economy Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment